 The A. Ray Olpin Union, which is the center of all non-academic activities on campus, is the main student clubhouse and office building at the University of Utah.
 The Union is also meant to serve as an escape from U students’ busy schedules.
 There are many areas for recreation and relaxation as well as meeting rooms and a food court.

 From the time it was built, the Union has hosted hundreds of concerts, conferences, and campus events each year.
 School dances, recitals, and concerts held in the Union Ballroom have always been a favorite pastime.
 Back when the Union hosted Homecoming, students would flock to the large dance floor to meet new friends and swing dance the night away.
 The ladies could always be found with a paper and pen, it being tradition to write down the names of the lucky gents that asked them to dance.
 Students have also always loved to take advantage of the fully-equipped theater that is used for student recitals, conventions, and productions.
 Here they can enjoy plays put on by other students, University groups, or off-campus organizations.

 The Union has always been a place to play.
 Many years ago, students could visit game rooms where billiards and cards could be played.
-The billiards tables remain today, along with table tennis, an Xbox gaming center, and a bowling alley.
+The billiards tables remain today, along with table tennis, a VR gaming center, and a bowling alley.

 Lounge areas fit with sofas and chairs for resting and socializing have always been provided for students.
 Back in the 40s and 50s, each lounge was equipped with a piano and radio and paintings by Utah artists adorned the walls.
 We still have the paintings, but radios have changed a bit since then.

 The Union has always prided itself with providing great food at low prices.
 Breakfast, lunch, and dinner are served daily.
 Catering for banquets, parties, or other gatherings has always been available through the Union.